pixelandtonic/CodingStandards/standards/PHP.md

 /**
  * One or two line short description about the method.
  *
- * Much longer in-depth description of the method  that follows the ever important
+ * Much longer in-depth description of the class that goes into great details about its functionality that follows the
- * 80 character soft limit and 120 character hard limit.
+ * ever important 120 character hard limit.
  *
- * @param AssetFolderModel $newLocation  The assetFolderModel representing the
- *                                       new location for the folder mirror.
+ * @param AssetFolderModel $newLocation  The assetFolderModel representing the new location for the folder mirror.
+If
+ *                                       none is specified, bad things will happen.
  * @param string|null      $sourcePath   The path on disk to the source folder.
- * @param array            $changedData  Any data that changed during the mirroring
+ * @param array            $changedData  Any data that changed during the mirroring operation.
- *                                       operation.
  *
  * @deprecated Deprecated in 1.3.
 Use {@link AppBehavior::getBuild() craft()->getBuild()} instead.
+This is now old and
- *             Other important deprecation information.
+ *             busted.
+Other important deprecation information.
  * @throws Exception|HttpException
  * @return bool|null true if the method was successful, false if not.
-A null
- *                   value will be returned if it's Tuesday.
+A null value will be returned if it's Tuesday.
+ *                   However, on Thursdays and full-moons, it will always be true.
  */
  ```

 All short descriptions, long descriptions, parameter descriptions, deprecation
-descriptions and return descriptions MUST follow the 80 character soft limit and
+descriptions and return descriptions MUST follow the 120 character hard limit.
-120 character hard limit.
-When referring to to other methods, classes or
+When referring to to other methods, classes or properties in the same class,
-properties in the same class, or other classes, the `@link` tag SHOULD be used.
+or other classes, the `@link` tag SHOULD be used.

 **Specifying types**